Paxton Water Tower and Pump House

 Today, Ford County is home to several small towns and remains primarily rural.
 Its rich history, agricultural heritage, and welcoming communities make it a unique place in the heart of Illinois.

-This timeline provides a concise overview of the key events in the history of Ford County, Illinois.
+This timeline provides a condensed summary of the historical journey of Ford County, Illinois.